westonstearns/courses-stattleship-r-intro/chapter1.md

 - Dustin Pedroia

 *** =hint
-The player with the hightest Runs Over Replacement per thousand dollars of salary (`ROR_per_dollar_thousand`) will be in the lightest blue.
+The player with the highest Runs Over Replacement per thousand dollars of salary (`ROR_per_dollar_thousand`) will be in the lightest blue.

 *** =pre_exercise_code
 ```{r}